 Accommodation service for exchange students

-If you want to rent a room in a student residence, the International Office can register you with the Studentenwerk.
+If you want to rent a room in a student residence, the Mobility Office of the International House can register you with the Studentenwerk.
 To do this, you must fill out an accommodation application form and send it to us.
 You will receive this form with your letter of acceptance.

 Please note that accommodation cannot be guarenteed by the University!